-Carbide motion is the machine control software for your Nomad 883 Pro CNC machine.
+Carbide Motion is the machine control software for your Nomad 883 Pro CNC machine.
 You’ll need to install this software in order to operate the machine.
-You can download the software (Mac and Windows) here:.
+You can download the software (Mac and Windows) here.

-Once the download completes, double click the file and follow the instructions to install the software to your computer.
+Once the download completes, double-click the file and follow the instructions to install the software to your computer.

-MeshCAM is 3D CAM software that can convert 3D models such as STL files, into gcode for your Nomad 883 Pro.
+MeshCAM is 3D CAM software that can convert 3D models such as STL files, into G-Code for your Nomad 883 Pro.
 MeshCAM can be downloaded at http://grzsoftware.com/dl .
 You’ll need to download v6.0 or higher.

-note: MeshCAM requires a license code to active it.
+Note: MeshCAM requires a license code to active it.
 You should receive a license code via email before your machine ships.

 Install Carbide Create

 Carbide Create is the 2D CAD/CAM software package made by Carbide 3D.
-This software is ideal for designing 2D and 2.5D parts, has built in 3D previews and works flawelessly with your machine.
+This software is ideal for designing 2D and 2.5D parts, has built in 3D previews and works flawlessly with your machine.
 You can download the software by visiting this page.

 Connecting to the Machine